Kingdom of Fear (book): Plot summary

 The book seems to begin as memoir or an autobiography, but rapidly devolves into numerous fragmented accounts of Thompson's exploits which could be termed as a type of Gonzo biography.
 There is a rough adherence to actual chronology though many events in the book are not in order.
 However, some continuity does exist throughout the work, for example, the "Witness" segments, dealing with Gail Palmer's sexual assault lawsuit against Thompson, appearing once every section in roughly the same area.
 In addition to these larger narratives, there are also several sections which hold no connection to each other in any way, with the exception of some of the same people or places from a previous section being mentioned.

-Among the events, the ones which seem to be as closely related to Thompson's life are listed below:
+Among the events, the ones which seem to be as closely related to Thompson's life include: